Alabama Sorority Gets Official Blessing for 600-Person Farm Party Just in Time for Holidays

 At the city council meeting, city attorney Glenda Webb said her office had coordinated with the university and that there were no “outstanding issues.”

-Councilman Lee Busby asked Johnson if the gathering was “in compliance with the University student guidelines,” to which she replied, “Yes, sir.”
+Councilman Busby asked Johnson, the party's organizer, if the gathering was “in compliance with the university student guidelines,” to which she replied, “Yes, sir.”

 But the University of Alabama’s comprehensive health and safety plan notes that “both on-campus and off-campus student events must be approved by the Vice President of Student Life and are subject to the parameters listed below,” which includes an attendance limitation of 100 students for outdoor events.